dilayercelik/dilayercelik.github.io/about.md

 [dilay.ercelik.19@ucl.ac.uk](mailto:dilay.ercelik.19@ucl.ac.uk)

-I'm also active on LinkedIn.
+I'm also active on LinkedIn, so feel free to reach to me there, alternatively.